ericbigpanda/docs.bigpanda.io/_integrations/zabbix.md

 <!-- section-separator -->

 #### Success
-You should be able to see all your active Zabbix alerts in OpsBox.
+You should be able to see all your active Zabbix alerts in the Incidents tab.